T. Kobayashi & Co.1891-1917

 - Built the Company's first spray drying tower

-- Launched Lipon F, the world's first kitchen detergent for washing fruits, vegetables and tableware.
+- Launched Lipon F, Japan's first kitchen detergent for washing fruits, vegetables and tableware.
 Lipon F was the first product endorsed by the Japan Food Hygiene Association and created an entirely new market.

 - Built a second spray drying tower for the manufacture of granular synthetic detergent.

 (Photo) Completed in April 1956, the tower as 7 meters in diameter, 20 meters high, and had a daily production capacity of two metric tons.
 For a short time, the tower provided more than sufficient production capacity, but with growth of Lipon F sales and the commencement of TOP production, the tower was soon operating at maximum capacity.

 - Established the Lion Household Science Laboratories